 Sirens programming is the dozens of hours of papers, lectures, panels, roundtable discussions, workshops, and afternoon classes that make up the heart of Sirens.
-For our 2018 programming series, we’re doing a deeper dive on each presentation format; this information will both help potential presenters select the proper format for their approach to their topic and provide details on proposal requirements.
+For our 2019 programming series, we’re doing a deeper dive on each presentation format; this information will both help potential presenters select the proper format for their approach to their topic and provide details on proposal requirements.
 We also suggest that potential presenters read how Sirens programming works and our tips, tricks, and frequently asked questions.
-Earlier this week, we reviewed papers/lectures and panels, and roundtable discussions.
-You can submit a proposal any time from April 2 to May 6.
+Earlier this week, we reviewed papers/lectures, panels, and roundtable discussions.
+You can submit a proposal any time from April 4 to May 15.

-Workshop are an opportunity to teach practical skills, often through hands-on instruction.
-Workshops sometimes feature writing topics, such as building magical worlds or how to form an effective critique group, but can just as easily tackle different topics for different audiences: how to plan a book club, where to find resources for library collection development, or how to create a feminist course curriculum based on fantasy reading.
+Workshops are an opportunity to teach practical skills, often through hands-on instruction.
+Workshops sometimes feature writing topics, such as building magical worlds or how to form an effective critique group, but we welcome when presenters tackle different topics for different audiences: how to plan a book club, where to find resources for library collection development, or how to create a feminist course curriculum based on fantasy reading.

 Afternoon classes are also an opportunity to teach skills through hands-on instruction, though these skills tend to be of interest to fantasy readers—but may not be connected directly to literature or other media.
 Think topics as diverse as battle weaponry, self-defense, historical dress or dance, and costume construction.

 Audience size for both workshops and afternoon classes will be 25–40 people, depending on available room size.